 Good teachers shape students for life outside the classroom, making them well-rounded citizens with a capacity–and often a desire–for lifelong learning.
 Without highly effective educators, North Carolina’s students will be ill-prepared for meaningful, well-paying careers, and North Carolina runs the risk of operating without a globally competitive workforce.

 top priorities from the forum

-Thanks to all who participated in this year’s Emerging Issues Forum.
+Thanks to all who participated in the 2014 Emerging Issues Forum.
 The grit was evident in the remarkable energy in the room at all times.